ndejong/pfsense_fauxapi/README.md

 ### `/fauxapi/v1/?action=config_set`
  - Sets a full system configuration and (by default) takes a system config backup and causes the system config to be reloaded once successfully written.
+   NB: be sure to pass the *FULL* system configuration in here, not just the piece you wish to adjust!
  - HTTP: **`POST`**
  - Params:
     - `do_backup` (optional, default = true)